-"Some stores are making certain Black Friday items available weeks in advance this year," explained Edgar Dworsky, founder of ConsumerWorld.org.
+"Some stores are making certain Black Friday items available days or even weeks in advance this year," explained Edgar Dworsky, founder of ConsumerWorld.org.
 "So, look for their fliers online, and then check retailers' websites because you may be able to buy now and avoid the crowds."

 Consumer World offers these holiday shopping tips to help bag the best bargains: